DjorroDev/DjorroDev/README.md

 ### Hi there 👋

 I am Aufar or Djorro, mostly Djorro on internet.
-Start from PHP developer and now want to know about javascript world
+Started from PHP developer and now want to know about javascript world

 💻 My current tech stack:
 - Vue